 We will continue to monitor all regulatory guidance applicable to the PPP and update any changes to our status on our website.

 The Paycheck Protection Program (PPP) was announced as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-The PPP is a federal program that will allocate up to $349 billion to help small businesses keep workers employed.
-The loans may be forgiven if borrowers keep all employees on payroll and maintain compensation levels for eight weeks after the loan is made and the loan funds are used for specific qualified expenses, including payroll, rent, mortgage interest, or utilities.
+The PPP is a federal program that helps small businesses keep workers employed.
+The loans may be forgiven if borrowers keep all employees on payroll and maintain compensation levels for eight to twenty-four weeks after the loan is made and the loan funds are used for specific qualified expenses, including payroll, rent, mortgage interest, or utilities.
 We recommend visiting with your accountant to calculate your qualified payroll amount.

 If you have any questions, please contact your loan officer or local branch.
 Our staff remain available to helping you through these evolving times.